jjoo3/CMSC447-hw2/README.md

 6. You might need to: cd python-flask-sqlite-main if you are in the wrong folder.
 7. Cntrl + click on the hosted link

+# Additional Comment on 3/3/24:
+Used this YouTube tutorial as a skeleton and basis to learn hohw to use python, flask, and sqlite: https://www.youtube.com/watch?v=m9hUC-WRclU&ab_channel=ClintonDaniel
+Original materials came from this tutorial's Github: https://github.com/ISM6225/python-flask-sqlite

 *Ignore this*
 Powershell instructions
 cd C:\Users\Josh\AppData\Local\Programs\Python